anmolchawla/Data-Visualization---Interactive-Data-Visualizations-in-Angular/ASSIGNMENT.md

 ### Bubble chart using circle packing (5 pts)

-Based on data and design from assignment 2 to create a bubble chart with D3 and using the circle packing layout.
-When hovering on bubbles show tooltips with information on the data for the bubble.
+Based on the data and design from assignment 2, create a bubble chart with D3 using the circle packing layout.
+When the mouse hovers a bubble, show tooltips with information on the data for that bubble.

 | Quality       | Points | Description |
 | ------------- | ------ | ----------- |